m-housh/SwiftUIValidations/README.md

     var body: some View {
         Form {

-            ValidatingTextField("Name", text: $nameText, validator: .prefix("Required: ", !.empty && .count(5...)))
+            // Error text would be `Required: not empty` ValidatingTextField("Name", text: $nameText, validator: .prefix("Required: ", !.empty && .count(5...)))

             // Hook in and create custom error view, only showing the first error.
-            ValidatingTextField("Email", text: $emailText, validator: .custom("Required", !.empty) && .email) { errors in
+            //
-                Group {
+            // Error texts would be `["Required", "invalid email"]` ValidatingTextField("Email", text: $emailText, validator: .custom("Required", !.empty) && .email) { errors in Group {
                     // Only show the first error.